 Bike in Rio de Janeiro – Some Useful Information

-To bike in Rio de Janeiro is getting more and more common, it’s mainly used to go to and from the beach or as exercise.
+To use a bicycle in Rio de Janeiro is getting more and more common, it’s mainly used to go to and from the beach or as exercise.
 The bicycle is not seen as a vehicle (as is the case in many other countries), it is more seen as a fast pedestrian.
 You get people biking on the sidewalks and against the direction of traffic all the time!

 So what about bicycle paths in Rio?
 Well there are quite few, you can bike in Rio de Janeiro on over 400 kilometers of bicycle paths.
 They go around the lake and along the beaches, you´ll find them in some other places too.
 A great thing is that on Sundays and holidays they close one side of the beach avenues in Leblon, Ipanema, Copacabana, Leme and Flamengo; People are roller blading, running, bicycling, skateboarding the whole day.